lavaeater/turbo-rocket-ultra/new-roadmap.md

 I am not sure if this is workable, perhaps one would have to create the viewports but not use them until we are zoomed out enough.

+OK; I just noticed that you, Claude, had noted this as well.
+Oh, well.
+Good.

 ---

 ### 4. Dynamic split-screen (players diverge → screen splits)